bykristea/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A: React is a UI library used to build applications more efficiently and faster.
+React uses its own virtual DOM, which helps with applications that have heavy DOM manipulation, by keeping load and refresh times fast increasing performance.
+Utilizing component based   UI keeps code modular and reusable, either in your same application or a new one.
+React is flexible and allows you to used other JavaScript libraries the way that you want to with out being overly complicated.

 - [ ] What does it mean to _think_ in react?

+A: Thinking in React is about thinking of your App, and breaking it down into "components".
+Draw boxes around mock ups, to group things.
+These groups will more than likely turn into your components.
+Arrange those components into your Hierarchy, then start your static build.
+Then ID data that will need to change and where your State will ive.
+Lastly add inverse flow, so that your data can flow up the Hierarchy as well.

 - [ ] Describe state.
+A: State can Change-Mutable.
+Internal to a component to track information.
+Used when data is changing within a component.

 - [ ] Describe props.
+A: Props(Properties): Unchangeable and Immutable.
+Components receive props from their parent.
+Can be reused.
+Props are passed to components.

 ## Project Set Up